Develop Projects that Effect Positive Change for the Community

 - Work with a community organization to help solve a critical community issue that you care about

-- Develop mindful leadership and project management skills
+- Develop project management skills

 - Produce a quality project or product that you can include in your employment portfolio